What You Need to Prove Medical Malpractice

 - Significant medical bills to treat your injury

 - Lost wages from missing work due to your injury or treatment

 - Loss of income, if you are no longer able to work due to your injury

 If you were injured by a medical error committed by a healthcare provider, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.

-The New Jersey personal injury attorneys at Lynch Law Firm will help you fight for the compensation you deserve.
+The New Jersey personal injury attorneys at Lynch Law Firm, PC will help you fight for the compensation you deserve.
 We will review your case and inform you of the legal options are available.
 We will help you gather the evidence needed to prove your claim of medical malpractice and pursue maximum compensation for your injuries.